hgoldfish/qtnetworkng/docs/intro.rst

 The coroutine-based paradigm is not a new thing, Python, Go, and C# was using coroutines to simplify network programming many years ago.

 The traditional network programming use threads. `send()/recv()` is blocked, and then the Operating System switch current thread to another ready thread until data arrived.
 This is very straightforward, and easy for network programming.
-But threads use heavy resources, thousouds connections may consume many memory.
+But threads use heavy resources, thousands of connections may consume many memory.
 More worst, threads cause data races, data currupt, even crashes.

 Another choice is use callback-based paradigm.
 Before calling `send()/recv()`, use `select()/poll()/epoll()` to determine data arriving.
 Although `select()` is blocked, but many connections are handled in one thread. **Pseudocode** like this.